Thisizzellie/Chatbots/README.md

 # Chatbot-created-using-python
- Creating a Python chatbot just for fun
+ Creating a Python chatbots for different user cases